 Making Dashi

-- Remove the kombu and turn the heat up to medium-high, bring it to a boil.
+- Once small bubbles start to appear around the edges, remove the kombu and turn the heat up to medium-high.
+Bring it to a boil.

 - After 5 minutes, line a sieve with kitchen paper and place it over a large heatproof bowl.

-- Pour your homemade dashi through the sieve, the kitchen paper will catch the small pieces of katsuobushi, leaving you with a clear broth.
+- Pour the dashi through the sieve, the kitchen paper will catch the small pieces of katsuobushi, leaving you with a clear broth.

 Making Miso Soup

-- Pour your dashi into a pot and heat with a medium setting.
-Bring to almost boiling.
+- Pour the dashi into a pot and bring to a simmer over a medium heat.

-- When it reaches almost boiling, lower the heat to a simmer and add ¼ tsp soy sauce.
+- Adding ingredients lowers the heat, so wait for the broth to bubble again.
+Once it's almost boiling, lower the heat to a simmer and add ¼ tsp soy sauce.

-- Add 4 tbsp of miso paste to a mesh spoon or ladle.
+- Place 4 tbsp miso paste onto a mesh spoon or ladle.
 Dip the miso paste into the dashi and then whisk it in the spoon to loosen up the paste.

 - Keep whisking, gradually allowing more dashi to seep into the mesh spoon/ladel each time until the miso paste has dissolved into the mixture.

-- Add the tofu to the miso soup and stir gently.
+- Add 150 g tofu (cubed) to the miso soup and stir gently.
 Allow to simmer for 2-3 minutes to heat the tofu through.

-- Divide the miso soup into bowls and garnish with finely chopped spring onion.
+- Divide the miso soup into bowls and garnish with finely finely chopped green onion(s).

 - Serve and enjoy!